octoTurnip/ha-flipped-utilities/README.md

 [![My Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?repository=material-you-utilities&owner=Nerwyn&category=Plugin)

-# Material You Color Theme Generation and Component Modification
+# Material Design 3 Color Theme Generation and Component Modification

-Material You color theme generation and Home Assistant component modification.
+Material Design 3 color theme generation and Home Assistant component modification.

 A companion module for [Material You theme](https://github.com/Nerwyn/material-you-theme) for Home Assistant.
 This module turns Material You theme into a complete Material Design 3 overhaul of Home Assistant.
-You'll be able to use different colors, schemes, and contrast levels in your theme colors, and will be able to change the entirety of the Home Assistant user interface to look like a modern Material You app.
+You'll be able to use different colors, schemes, and contrast levels in your theme colors, and will be able to change the entirety of the Home Assistant user interface to look like a modern Material Design 3 app.
 This can all be configured from a settings panel included with this module.

 This module generates color themes using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) based on user defined inputs and injects custom styles into many Home Assistant custom components to follow the [Material Design 3 specifications](https://m3.material.io/).
 Custom color theme generation and style injection have minimal performance impact and work well even on low end devices.
-If no user input is provided for base color, scheme name, or contrast level, then default values `#4C5C92`, `Tonal Spot`, `0` are used.

 # Installation